idokochukwudi/DOC_aws-ftp-sftp-csv-upload/README.md

 ### Step 11: Root main.tf (IAM Tagging Policy)
-*Purpose:* Attach a separate IAM policy to allow transfer:* operations *What I did:* Added a new root-level module instantiation to bind the new tagging policy to the IAM user
+*Purpose:* Attach a separate IAM policy to allow transfer:* operations *Steps Taken:* Added a new root-level module instantiation to bind the new tagging policy to the IAM user

 ```
 module "iam_user_policy_transfer_tag" {